|MP 2.01.27||Biofeedback as a Treatment of Urinary Incontinence in Adults|

 - Goode PS, Burgio KL, Johnson TM, 2nd et al. Behavioral therapy with or without biofeedback and pelvic floor electrical stimulation for persistent postprostatectomy incontinence: a randomized controlled trial.
 JAMA 2011; 305(2):151-9.

-- National Institute for Health and Clinical Excellence (NICE).
-Urinary incontinence: the management of urinary incontinence in women.
-2006.
-Available online at: www.nice.org.uk.
-Last accessed May, 2013.
+- National Institute of Health and Clinical Excellence (NICE).
+Urinary Incontinence:the management of urinary incontinece in women.
+2013.
+Available online at: http://publications.nice.org.uk/urinary-incontinence-cg171/recommendations#behavioural-therapies.
+Last accessed May, 2014.

 |CPT||90875-90876||Individual psychophysiological therapy incorporating biofeedback training by any modality (face-to-face with the patient), with psychotherapy (e.g., insight oriented, behavior modifying, or supportive psychotherapy); code range|